cflynn07/myblog/posts/2019-09-10-circleci-to-github-actions.md

-I decided to switch the CI/CD pipeline of this blog from CircleCI to Github Actions just to check it out.
-It's overkill to have a CI/CD setup for a blog (and to use Kubernetes), but I did it out of curiosity.
+I decided to switch the CI/CD pipeline of this blog from CircleCI to Github Actions just for fun.
+It's overkill to have a CI/CD setup for a blog (and to use Kubernetes).
+I tried it just to play around a bit with GH Actions and Kubernetes.
 One of the most obvious advantages of Github Actions is tight integration with Github.
 If nothing else, it's nice just to have your repository and CI/CD together on one platform.

+#### My Github Actions Workflow:
-For pushes to all branches my Github Actions workflow:
+##### For pushes to all branches
 <ol>
 <li>Run tests & upload coverage reports to CodeCov</li>
-<li>Build & push a docker image</li>
+<li>Build & push a docker image (tagged with reference to branch name for use in local development)</li>
 </ol>

-For pushes to the `master` and `develop` branches:
+##### For pushes to the `master` and `develop` branches:
 <ol>
 <li>Deploy to kubernetes cluster, either staging or production, using helm</li>
 </ol>

-Previously, with CircleCI my configuration file looked like this.
+This is the CircleCI configuration file that defines the CI/CD pipeline I ported to Github Actions
-##### .circleci/config.yml
+###### .circleci/config.yml
 <pre class="prettyprint linenums">
 version: 2
 jobs: